thejamesgore/ga-projects/GA-Project-3/README.md

 ---

-As I was responsible for the members dashboard below are some key excerpts I'm proud of that were challenging which allow our API to be functional with the external API's I chose to use.
+As I was responsible for the members dashboard, below are some key excerpts I am proud of that allow our API to be functional with the external API's I chose to use.

-Firstly we need to get all countries for the user that is logged in and set it to some state with `setCountries`.
+Firstly we get all the country data and set it to some state with `setCountries`.

 ```Javascript
   useEffect(() => {